braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 :::info[**Rejection of Multiverse Configurations at t=0 due to Causal Inaccessibility**]

-While disconnected sub-graphs might emerge later (e.g., inside black holes or via causal disconnection), the *initial* state cannot be disconnected.
+While disconnected sub-graphs might theoretically emerge at later stages of cosmic evolution (such as within the event horizons of black holes or via regions of extreme causal disconnection); the *initial* state cannot be disconnected.
+We must confront the question: why must the universe begin as a single piece?
+One might imagine a "multiverse" scenario where the initial state consists of floating and disconnected islands of causality.
+However; the thermodynamic principles of this framework strictly forbid such a configuration in the vacuum state.

-If the universe started as two separate trees, there would be no physical reason for them to have the same "physics" (rewrite rules).
-They would be causally inaccessible to each other, effectively non-existent to one another.
-We operationally define "The Universe" as the **Maximal Connected Component** of the causal graph.
-Therefore, by definition and by entropy constraints, $G_0$ is one piece.
+If the universe started as two separate trees; there would be no physical reason for them to obey the same "physics" (rewrite rules).
+They would be causally inaccessible to each other; effectively non-existent to one another.
+Information could never flow between them; rendering their coexistence physically meaningless within a relational ontology.
+We therefore operationally define "The Universe" as the **Maximal Connected Component** of the causal graph.
+Furthermore; the argument rests on **Entropy Minimization**.
+In graph theory; symmetry is often a proxy for entropy.
+A highly symmetric graph has many ways to rearrange its nodes without changing its structure; representing a high-degeneracy state.
+A disconnected graph maximizes this symmetry; as entire components can be swapped without affecting the whole.
+By mandating connectedness; we break this permutation symmetry; anchoring the causal order into a single and unified manifold where every event is eventually accessible to every other event.
+Therefore; by definition and by entropy constraints; $G_0$ is one piece.
 :::

 ### 3.2.5 Lemma: Exclusion of Redundant DAGs {#3.2.5}